 Inspired by the Jewish commitment to justice, American Jewish World Service (AJWS) works to realize human rights and end poverty in Africa, Asia, Latin America and the Caribbean.

 AJWS was founded in 1985 by American Jews who wanted to join together as global citizens to help some of the poorest and most oppressed people around the globe.
 Today, we are the leading Jewish organization dedicated exclusively to this goal.

 How We’ve Made Change

-AJWS started as a small organization, but now invests nearly $34 million a year to promote global human rights.
+AJWS started as a small organization, but now invests more than $37 million a year to promote global human rights.
 And since our founding, we have supported thousands of social justice organizations that have taken on some of the biggest global challenges of our time.